-- 82. The female chaperone who was in the room during the visit enabled the sexual battery and assault of Plaintiff Doe by failing to reasonably perform her duties as a chaperone and failing to raise any alarms during Dr. Heaps' misconduct or take any other reasonably expected actions to prevent the harm inflicted upon Plaintiff Doe. - 83.
-Had Dr. Heaps not been in a position of power and authority over Plaintiff Doe and had she not been treated by Defendants, she would have never permitted such sexual contact by Dr. Heaps, which acts constituted a harmful or offensive touching and battery upon her person. - 84.
-Plaintiff Doe did not consent to the sexualized touching and sexual contact. - 85.
+- 91. The female chaperones who were in the room during the visit enabled the sexual battery and assault of Plaintiff Doe 18 by failing to reasonably perform their duties as chaperones and failing to raise any alarms during Dr. Heaps' misconduct or take any other reasonably expected actions to prevent the harm inflicted upon Plaintiff Doe 18. - 92.
+Had Dr. Heaps not been in a position of power and authority over Plaintiff Doe 18 and had she not been treated by Defendants, she would have never permitted such sexual contact by Dr. Heaps, which acts (she now understands) constituted a harmful or offensive touching and battery upon her person. - 93.
+Plaintiff Doe 18 did not consent to the sexualized touching and sexual contact. - 94.
 Dr. Heaps' conduct was within the course and scope of his employment with Defendants, and each of them, and was ratified by Defendants and each of them who had advance notice of this misconduct.
 All of the conduct occurred during the course and scope of Dr. Heaps' employment at UCLA.
 Plaintiff suffered severe emotional distress and physical injury as a result of Dr. Heaps' misconduct and damages as otherwise alleged in this complaint.
-In addition, at the time she was in the examination room and while she was witnessing Dr. Heaps' battery of Plaintiff Doe, the female chaperone was acting in the course and scope of her employment with UCLA. - 86.
-Even though Defendant UC Regents knew or should have known of these pervasive, illegal and inappropriate activities by Dr. Heaps, the UC Regents did nothing to investigate, supervise or monitor Dr. Heaps to ensure the safety of the patients in his charge.
+In addition, at the time she was in the examination room and while they were witnessing Dr. Heaps' battery of Plaintiff Doe, the female chaperones were acting in the course and scope of their employment with UCLA. - 95.
+Defendant UC Regents is vicariously liable for the conduct alleged herein because, even though Defendant UC Regents knew of these pervasive, illegal and inappropriate activities by Dr. Heaps, the UC Regents did nothing to investigate, supervise or monitor Dr. Heaps to ensure the safety of the patients in his charge.
 Nor did Defendant UC Regents put in place-or enforce-safeguards to prevent foreseeable harm to female gynecological patients, including imposition of a policy providing for the mandatory presence of a properly trained independent chaperone, to prevent, deter and report any misconduct in the context of gynecological examinations and procedures.
 Defendant UC Regents also failed adequately (or at all) to train its employees and agents in how to recognize and report any sexual or medical battery or harassment.
+Instead, Defendant UC Regents allowed Dr. Heaps to continue to perform gynecological examinations of female patients despite knowledge that he had committed battery and sexual battery and assault in the past.